Director of Religious Education

 Ensure organization of religious education resources, supplies, and equipment.

-Ensure any classrooms are set up for Sunday morning & basically cleaned up.
+Ensure any classrooms are set up for Sunday morning & basically cleaned up at end of sessions.

 Ensure that the children’s ministry is in compliance with First Church’s child safety policies.

 Attend staff meetings (usually monthly, currently via zoom.)